rapidsai/velox-testing/presto/README.md

 ## Contributing

-Please see the [CONTRIBUTING.md](https://github.com/rapidsai/velox-testing/blob/main/CONTRIBUTING.md) guide in the main repository for information on how to contribute to this project.
+See the [CONTRIBUTING.md](https://github.com/rapidsai/velox-testing/blob/main/CONTRIBUTING.md) in the main repository for contribution guidelines.

 ## License

 See [LICENSE](https://github.com/rapidsai/velox-testing/blob/main/LICENSE) in the main repository.